pawmint/zigbee-gw/README.md

 In the root of the BeagleBone write the line
 ~#source <NameOfTheEnvironment>/bin/activate
 ```
-Run the MQTT broker
+Run the MQTT broker.

-Run the program
+Run the program.
 ```
 In the folder /home/zigbee-gw/ run the software with the command ~#python zigbee-gw.py